-Specialists from the state of New York, the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA) are on hand to answer questions and provide information on the types of help available to storm survivors.
+MINEOLA – Nassau County Executive Edward P. Mangano today announced that the Federal Emergency Management Agency (FEMA) will open for homeowners, renters, and business owners who sustained as a result of Hurricane Sandy.
+Specialists from the State of New York, FEMA, and the U.S. Small Business Administration (SBA) will be on hand to answer questions and provide information on the types of assistance available to survivors.